stvrmrz/tic-tac-toe/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This repository contains Cypress test scrpts for the Tic Tac Toe game hosted [Roomy Fire Houseboat](https://roomy-fire-houseboat.glitch.me/).
+This repository contains Cypress test scripts for the Tic-Tac-Toe game hosted [Roomy Fire Houseboat](https://roomy-fire-houseboat.glitch.me/).
 Please follow these steps if you'd like to clone the repo so you can can see the files yourself.

 ### Prerequisites